Troubleshooting App Deployment Errors

 This error occurs when the version of your app that is deployed to Dash Enterprise is ahead of what you have on your workstation.
 For example, if you use a shared GitHub repository to manage your app code, a colleague

 may have made a change and pushed it to Dash Enterprise.
-Use a command like git pull origin main to get your colleague’s work locally before pushing your own changes to Dash Enterprise with git push plotly main.
+Use a command like git pull origin main to get your colleague’s work locally before pushing your own changes to Dash Enterprise with de deploy or git push plotly main.

 Procfile not found